The Raddest Ferrari? 1986 Ferrari Mondial – Sold?

 The Ferrari Mondial spent years in Purgatory, assigned the unfortunate title of being the least desirable Ferrari.
 As rad-era vehicles came into fashion, however, the Mondial took its seat at the table as yet another Ferrari model deserving of our respect.
-This 1986 Mondial Cabriolet was listed this week here on Craigslist in Colonia, New Jersey with 73,000 miles and wearing a rarely seen color combo of black over black with an asking price of $32,500.
+This 1986 Mondial Cabriolet was originally listed in July 2021 on Craigslist in Colonia, New Jersey with 73,000 miles and wearing a rarely seen color combo of black over black with an asking price of $32,500.
 Comparing this price against the Hagerty Insurance Online Valuation Tool confirms this private seller has his Mondial droptop priced fairly, with a model in “Excellent” condition valued at $31,000.
-If you are serious about buying this Mondial, you can start the conversation by either calling or texting the seller at (443) 996-2740.
-When you do, please remember to mention you saw his Mondial featured here on GuysWithRides.com.

 The Mondial’s bumpy ride in the United States was hardly of its own doing.
 Coming up against recent superstars in the Ferrari lineup like the 512BBI and 308, while being sandwiched between the 328GTS and jaw-dropping F40, it’s not hard to see why the Mondial felt like a disappointment to the Ferrari faithful.
 This didn’t stop it from becoming a sales success, but its first few years were tumultuous, marred by ugly federal safety bumpers and reduced power outputs thanks to malaise era emissions regulations.
 Still, as its looks improved and the company worked to address performance shortcomings by updating the DOHC mid-engine V8 to a four-valve head design – giving birth to the Quattrovalvole designation – the Mondial’s star began to rise.
 While it has historically been one of the more affordable Ferraris to buy, it likely won’t stay that way as younger collectors start snatching up one of the last affordable 1980s supercars.